Judaeo-Romance languages: Judaeo-Aragonese

+Jewish Brazilian Portuguese

+Jewish Brazilian Portuguese is a variety of Brazilian Portuguese incorporates Hebrew and Yiddish phrases.
+Sephardi communities also borrow from Ladino.

 Judaeo-Catalan

-Judaeo-Catalan was a Catalan dialect in Catalonia, Valencia and the Balearic Islands before the 1492 expulsion of the Alhambra Decree.
+Judaeo-Catalan also known as Catalanic, was a Catalan dialect in Catalonia, Valencia and the Balearic Islands that was spoken before the 1492 expulsion of the Alhambra Decree.
 It is unknown when Jews abandoned the language.
-While numerous Catalan texts written in the Hebrew language survive, whether or not they truly represent a dialect is debated.
+While numerous Catalan texts written in the Hebrew alphabet survive, whether or not they truly represent a dialect is debated.
 Some scholars, while conceding that the evidence for the language is scarce, still defend Judaeo-Catalan's status as a language, whereas other scholars deny such a language ever truly existed, or, contend that the evidence is too limited to take any position on the matter at all.

-Judaeo-French

-Judaeo-French was a Jewish language of Northern France, the Low Countries and western Germany.
+Jewish French

+Jewish French is an ethnolect of French spoken by 200-300 French Jews.
+It unlike most Judeo-Romance language is considered not in decline but instead is doing well.
+It contains some influence from Yiddish, Israeli Hebrew as well as Judeo-Arabic from Mizrahi Jews who moved to France after being expelled from North Africa.
+Today there is media, both digital and physical in Jewish French.
+It is not descendent from Zarphatic.

+Southern Jewish French

+This is a dialect of French spoken by 50-100 Jews in southern France.
+It contains influence from all three of the Judeo-Occitan languages particularly Judeo-Gascon.

 Judaeo-Italian

 Judaeo-Italian, sometimes called "Italkian", a term coined by Solomon Birnbaum in 1942, has gone extinct except for one variety, now spoken fluently by fewer than 200 people.
 They speak the last remnant of the widely variant Judaeo-Italian languages spoken throughout Italy and Corfu and along the eastern shores of the Adriatic Sea and the Ionian Sea.
 The language may have had some influence on the development of Yiddish.
+The language is not as well preserved as larger Jewish languages like Ladino and much of what is documented was made to preserve the language.
+It had several varieties which were:

 Judaeo-Latin

 Judaeo-Latin is a hypothetical language covering a range of geographical and register varieties of Latin.
 It is postulated to have been spoken in specific Jewish communities of the Roman Empire.
-A small corpus of Latin texts from the Middle Ages written in the Hebrew alphabet exist, but they are insufficient to indicate a commonly spoken ethnodialect, and thus the existence of a veritable Jewish Latin language is pure conjecture.
+A small corpus of Latin texts from the Middle Ages written in the Hebrew alphabet exist, but they are insufficient to indicate a commonly spoken ethnolect, and thus the existence of a veritable Jewish Latin language is pure conjecture.